 - From our situation of relative privilege, what responsibility do we have for calling out injustice in other parts of the world?

 - How do questions of justice impact specific issues (e.g. food security, access to education, scientific research, international politics, responses to climate change).

 Join the Conversation:

-We invite all members of our Girton Community (students, staff, Fellows and Alumni) to use these ideas and questions as a starting point for your own reflections, conversations and activities on the theme of Our Fragile Planet for this year’s Girton Conversations.
+We invite all members of our Girton Community (students, staff, Fellows and Alumni) to use these ideas and questions as a starting point for your own reflections, conversations and activities on the theme of A Just World? for this year’s Girton Conversations.

 Please keep us updated with events you are planning around the theme to add to the website and showcase on social media.

 We are pleased to announce the winners from the 'Signs of Spring' Photography Competition